 Consolidating water utilities is one of many options communities may consider to pool resources, streamline decision-making, and increase efficiency.
 While complex, consolidation may be an appropriate consideration when the community value proposition outweighs costs.
 Leaders need access to more information about the financial effects of consolidating water utility service to assess their options.

 To meet that need, the US Water Alliance and the UNC Environmental Finance Center are releasing a new report, Strengthening Utilities through Consolidation: The Financial Impact.
-This report synthesizes the existing body of evidence and presents eight case studies from communities who have consolidated utility service in different ways and contexts.
+This report synthesizes the existing body of evidence and presents eight case studies from communities who have consolidated utilities in different ways and contexts.

 “We need to advance common-ground solutions, and building common ground begins with fact-based information,” said Radhika Fox, CEO of the US Water Alliance.
 “This can be a tough topic, and the Alliance is ready to facilitate those conversations so we can examine all the tools in our One Water toolbox.”